chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 **Range:** You turn the closest turnable undead first, and you can't turn undead that are more than 60 feet away or that have total cover relative to you.
 You don't need line of sight to a target, but you do need line of effect.

 **Turning Check:** The first thing you do is roll a turning check to see how powerful an undead creature you can turn.
-This is a Charisma check (1d20 + your Charisma modifier).
+This is a Charisma check ({% die_roll 1 20 0 %} + your Charisma modifier).
 Table: Turning Undead gives you the Hit Dice of the most powerful undead you can affect, relative to your level.
 On a given turning attempt, you can turn no undead creature whose Hit Dice exceed the result on this table.

 A cleric with 5 or more ranks in {% skill_link knowledge 'Knowledge (Religion)' %} gets a +2 (or higher) bonus on the DC for his turning checks against undead (see <a href="{{ site.url }}/game-rules/skills-feats/basics/#skill-synergy">Skill Synergy</a>). _Note:_ This bonus is only applied to the Hit Dice of the undead you can affect.
 It does not affect the amount of damage you do with your turning check.

-**Turning Damage:** If your roll on Table: Turning Undead is high enough to let you turn at least some of the undead within 60 feet, roll 1d6 / cleric level for damage.
+**Turning Damage:** If your roll on Table: Turning Undead is high enough to let you turn at least some of the undead within 60 feet, roll {% die_roll 1 6 0 %} / cleric level for damage.
 All affected undead in the area within 60 ft. must make a Will save vs a DC of 10 + your cleric level + your Charisma modifier for half damage.
 Undead with turn resistance may add that bonus to this save.
 Any undead reduced to 0 or fewer hit points are destroyed.
 If an undead takes damage equal to or greater than &#189; its current remaining hit points, it is considered turned and acts accordingly.

 If your Charisma score is average or low, it's possible to roll fewer Hit Dice of undead turned than indicated on Table: Turning Undead.